fenago/apache-solr/lab_guides/Lab_2.md

 While creating the collection, we went on with the `_default` config set.
-The `_default` config set does two things: we make use of the managed schema meaning, the schema can be modified only through Solr\'s schema API.
-We don\'t specify the field mapping and let the config set to do the guessing.
-It may seem advantageous at one point because we don\'t have to restrict Solr to know any pre-fields and we can adopt the concept of schemaless.
+The `_default` config set does two things: we make use of the managed schema meaning, the schema can be modified only through Solr's schema API.
+We don't specify the field mapping and let the config set to do the guessing.
+It may seem advantageous at one point because we don't have to restrict Solr to know any pre-fields and we can adopt the concept of schemaless.
 Solr will create fields on demand as it encounters documents.
 Now, this very advantage had become a problem.
 If you open up `films.json` and check the name of the first field, you will see it as `.45`.
 Solr, guessing it as Float type, keeps the datatype of the filmname as Float; the moment it encounters text, it spits out the error.
-We end up with huge trouble as we can\'t change the mapping fields once the index contains data.
+We end up with huge trouble as we can't change the mapping fields once the index contains data.

 For the same reason, it is not recommended to go with the `_default` schema config set.
 So, Let's solve this issue by